 2. Creating two new folders for uploading HTTP file

-When you open the directory you need to create a folder and a sub-folder as you can see the image below.
-The folder name should be .well-known and sub-folder would be pki-validation.
+When you open the directory you need to create a folder and a sub-folder as you can see in the image below.
+The folder name should be .well-known and the sub-folder would be pki-validation.

 3. Verify the HTTP file by opening a path in the browser